Peter McGraw

 Peter McGraw is an American professor of marketing and psychology at the University of Colorado Boulder.
 As a behavioral scientist his research spans the fields of judgment and decision making, emotion, affect, mood, and behavioral economics.

 McGraw's early work examined the interplay of judgment, emotion, and choice, with an emphasis on moral judgment, mixed emotions, and behavioral economics.

-More recently, McGraw has examined the antecedents and consequences of humor.
-With Caleb Warren, he has developed a theory of humor: the Benign Violation Theory.
-The theory suggests that humor occurs when a person simultaneously appraises a situation as wrong or threatening some way (i.e., a violation) and yet appraises the situation to be okay or acceptable in some way (i.e., benign).
+McGraw has examined the antecedents and consequences of humor.
+With Caleb Warren, he developed a theory of humor: the Benign Violation Theory.
+The theory suggests that humor occurs when a person simultaneously appraises a situation as wrong or threatening in some way (i.e., a violation) and yet appraises the situation to be okay or acceptable in some way (i.e., benign).
 His TEDx talk, "What makes things funny?" documents early insights from the benign violation theory.

 In 2014, McGraw co-authored The Humor Code, a book about the science of humor and his travels around the world with journalist Joel Warner.
 In 2015, McGraw created a live comedy game show—"Funny or True?"—which pits scientists against comedians to see who has the best blend of brains and funny bone.
 In 2018, McGraw launched a podcast "I'm not joking" that looks at the lives of comedians, improvisers, comedy writers, and other funny people from business, science, and the arts.
 In 2020, McGraw published his second book, Shtick to Business: What the Masters of Comedy can Teach You about Breaking Rules, Being Fearless, and Building a Serious Career.